 |Total Carbohydrate 21g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Classic Osso Buco is a wonderfully delicious dish of veal shanks slow roasted until the meat just melts in your mouth.
-This is a simpler but just as delicious version that uses veal shoulder for a quicker recipe that is also less fatty.
+This is a simpler but just as delicious version that uses veal shoulder for a quick recipe that is also less fatty.

 Osso Buco is Italian for hollow bone which refers to the veal shanks used in the traditional recipe and the marrow in the bone which adds such richness to the dish.
-This in not true Osso Buco, therefore, but we use a lot of the same ingredients to get that same flavor.
+This is not true Osso Buco, therefore, but we use a lot of the same ingredients to get that same flavor.
 White wine and chicken broth are used so as not to overpower the delicate flavor of veal.